Code4AUTO/HelloWorld/README.md

-This is my first code, may I have your encourage?
+This is my first Python code in Github, may I have your encourage?